Alexx6MR/devops24/examinations/05/answers.md

 If the service is constantly restarted, even unnecessarily:

 * Active connections are dropped unnecessarily.
-* This may cause brief downtime.
-* This may cause increased system load or errors in production.
+* This may cause brief downtime, increased system load or errors in production.
 * This violates Ansible's idempotence philosophy (only change if necessary).

-**Better solution:**
-Use `handlers` to restart only when the file changes.

 ## BONUS QUESTION